liaHi19/js/closure/closure.md

 3. The TDZ ends when the variable is actually declared in the code

 #### TDZ doesn't affect variables declared with var because they are hoisted and automatically initialized with undefined.

+## An IIFE (Immediately Invoked Function Expression) is a JavaScript pattern where a function is defined and executed immediately after creation.

+#### Key points for using IIFE:

+1. Data privacy / encapsulation
+2. Avoiding global scope pollution
+3. Creating module patterns
+4. Capturing variable values at execution time
+5. Executing code once without creating reusable functions

+## A closure is a function that remembers and can access its lexical scope (the variables defined in its parent function) even when that function has finished executing.

+#### Key characteristics of closures:

+1. They "close over" variables from their containing scope
+2. They maintain access to these variables even after the outer function has returned
+3. Each closure has its own separate lexical environment

+#### Common practical uses:

+- Creating private variables and encapsulation
+- Maintaining state in event handlers
+- Implementing callbacks and higher-order functions
+- Factory functions (creating objects with private data)